hycst/CST8917-Assignment1-HY/readme.md

 It addresses part of the paper’s concern about distributed computing.
 It gives developers a built-in way to coordinate parallel serverless work.
 It is much efficiently than manually building queues, tracking progress, and check results.

 However, fan-out/fan-in works best in the case tasks are mostly independent.
 It did not fully solve fine-grained taks such as distributed computing, which require frequent communication among workers, shared memory, leader election, and coordination for low-latency.

+####  Part 3: Critical Evaluation

+As my learning from the research, currently, Azure Durable Functions really changed many, however,  it does not fix all of the concerns from the paper of Hellerstein et al. (2019).

+My understanding, Durable Functions is workable solutuons for limitations of initially FaaS, especially for business workflows, but it does not change to solve all the deeper concerns, which is for data-intensive and distributed cloud programming.

+One of the unresolved problem is the data-shipping.
+Durable Functions makes workflows stateful, but activity functions still run separately with the data processed.
+If an activity needs data from  storage, such as Blob Storage,SQL Database, Cosmos DB, or another service, it has to read data via network.

+The orchestration framework did move code closer to the data.
+This means Durable Functions really improves coordination, but not from the foundation architecture.

+When process large data, a specialized cloud service, such as Azure Data Factory, Databricks, Synapse, or SQLis powerful, because those services are designed to process data direct from storage.